VesaApaja/tst_pckg/README.md

  I can now install the package,
  $pip install dist/tst_pckg-0.1-py3-none-any.whl

-make it a git repo and send it to github
+Make it a git repo and send it to github
 $ git init
 $ git add .
 $ git commit -m "Initial commit"
-ssh auth
+#ssh auth
+Login to github and setup ssh key authentication.
+Then
 $ git remote set-url origin git@github.com/VesaApaja/tst_pckg.git

 for https auth this would be